oracle/learning-library/data-management-library/goldengate/golden-gate-classic/gg-classic-workshop-lab2-one-way-replication-oracle-oracle-mysql/gg-classic-workshop-lab2-one-way-oracle-to-mysql-replicationl.md

           lagcriticalminutes 20
           autorestart er *, RETRIES 12, WAITMINUTES 5, RESETMINUTES 60
           startupvalidationdelay 2
-   b) In each of the parameter files, add comments to describe each setting and what it does.
+In each of the parameter files, add comments to describe each setting and what it does.
-   c) Save and close the file.
+Save and close the file.
-   d) Start the OGG Manager
+Start the OGG Manager
-      i.
 Oracle: start mgr
-	  ii.
 MySQL: start mgr

 **End of Lab 2 - - You may proceed to the next Lab**